nolimits4web/swiper/README.md

 ## Dist / Build

-On production use files (JS and CSS) only from `package/` folder, there will be the most stable versions, `build/` folder is only for development purpose.
+On production use files (JS and CSS) only from `package/` folder, there will be the most stable versions.

 ### Development Build